KazYasuda/ReproducibleResearchProject1/KazYasudaProject1.md

 DT$weekendFlag <- weekendTable[match(weekdays(DT[,"date"]) %in% weekend, weekendTable),2]
 ```

-2.Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+*Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).*

 ```r
 weekEndDT <- DT[DT$weekendFlag == "weekend",]